Beauvais Lake Provincial Park

 Beauvais Lake Provincial Park is a provincial park located west of Pincher Creek, Alberta, Canada.
-The park is popular with tourists for its mountain scenery and its rainbow trout fishing.
+The park is popular with tourists for its mountain scenery and its rainbow trout fishing, and is open year round.

+On the lake's western end, there is a campground that is open year-round.
+Due to popularity, it is suggested that reservations be made up to three months in advance.